Love Shack: Critical

+Legacy

+"Love Shack" was named one of the Recording Industry Association of America's 365 Songs of the Century in 2001.
+In 2005, Rolling Stone named it the best single of 1989, and in 2010 ranked it 246th on its list of the 500 Greatest Songs of All Time.

 Music video

-The accompanying music video for "Love Shack" was directed by American film, music video and television director Adam Bernstein and shot at the home and studio of ceramic artists Philip Maberry and Scott Walker in Highland, New York.
+The music video for "Love Shack" was directed by American film, music video and television director Adam Bernstein and shot at the home and studio of ceramic artists Phillip Maberry and Scott Walker in Highland, New York.
 Bernstein initially wanted to shoot the video in a New York studio but was convinced to relocate once he saw the house.

 The video features a cameo from a pre-fame RuPaul in his first mainstream appearance.
 Pierson later recalled, "we invited all our friends and had a party. ...
 We started out really early in the morning and it turned into this rave.
 RuPaul got the dance line going, and it almost felt like we weren't being videotaped."
 Guitarist Keith Strickland stated that the dance line scene was an homage to the television show Soul Train, and that RuPaul stepped in to direct the scene when Bernstein "didn't get the process".
 Video artist Tom Rubnitz also appears in the video as the bartender.
 The video won the award for Best Group Video at the 1990 MTV Video Music Awards.

 Track listings

 The single release contained different tracks in different countries of release.
-Some countries, including the United States, had singles backed with "Channel Z", while other releases included live versions of "Planet Claire" and "Rock Lobster" as the B-side.
-In 1999, the single was released again with a number of remixes, including one by DJ Tonka.
+Some countries, including the United States, had singles backed with "Channel Z", while other releases included live versions of "Planet Claire" and "Rock Lobster" as the B-side recorded at the Cleveland Music Hall (Cleveland, Ohio) on December 2, 1989.
+In January 1999, the single was released again with a number of remixes, including one by DJ Tonka.
 Although the re-release did not chart in the United States, it did enter the UK Singles Chart.